 9. Stock your nearest Little Free Library

-Our local libraries are closed, but that doesn't mean bookworms are out of options!
 Bring a few books to your neighborhood's little free library - and keep those libraries clean by stocking them with disinfecting wipes or hand sanitizer!
 Find your nearest little free library online here.

 10. Complete the Census

-Last week you should have received Census information in the mail.
+In early Spring you should have received Census information in the mail.
 Census data direct billions of dollars of funding into communities each year to support schools, roads, healthcare and so much more.
 Illinois is at risk of losing significant funding if we do not count everyone.
 Do your part while you’re at home and be counted.